uwrit/leaf/docs/admin/concept/README.md

 Click `Start by creating a Concept SQL Set`. `SQL Sets` are the SQL tables, views, or subqueries that are the foundation of Concepts.
 In this case, we only have two tables, `Patient` and `Encounter`.
 Let's add both as `SQL Sets`.

-Let's add our first table.
+You should see a single white box near the top.
 Under `SQL FROM`, enter `"dbo.Patient"`.
 There are a few other configuration options you may see, but don't worry about those yet.

 Next we need to create another `SQL Set` for `Encounter`, so click `+ Create New SQL Set` and fill in `"dbo.Encounter"` under `SQL FROM`.
 Also, check the `Has Encounters` box.
 This indicates that Leaf should expect to find the `EncounterId` field we configured in the earlier on this table, as well as a date field.